epitools2024/EpiChat/README.md

     - [ ]  Stories system and management
     - [ ]  Custom feed for student
     - [ ]  Push notifications to make students in touch with their oncoming event on the intranet
-    - [ ]

-This project is a part of the Epitools project which is a whole bunch of project to make a better place both for current students, future student and the Alumni.
+>:bulb: This project is a part of the Epitools project which is a whole bunch of project to make a better place both for current students, future student and the Alumni.

 ![https://github.com/NemesisX1/EpiChat/blob/master/assets/png/epitools.jpeg?raw=true](https://github.com/NemesisX1/EpiChat/blob/master/assets/png/epitools.jpeg?raw=true)